2-day Hangover: Causes & Cures For Two Day Hangovers

 Tip: Remember to eat when drinking and eat when you're hungover.

-Alcohol can disrupt your body’s natural levels of blood sugar.
+Another cause of your two-day hangover could be problems with your blood sugar levels.
+If you didn't already know, alcohol can disrupt your body’s natural blood sugar levels.
 More alcohol can lead to a low blood sugar concentration, which is a big factor in feeling weak and fatigued during a hangover.

-If your blood sugar is very low, this can exacerbate the problem and increase the likelihood of a longer hangover and overall feelings of fatigue.
+If levels drop too low, this can exacerbate the problem and increase the likelihood of a longer hangover and overall feelings of fatigue.

 Tip: If you have issues with blood sugar, make sure to keep an eye on your levels while drinking alcohol.
 Choosing less-sugary drinks can help, but won’t eliminate the problem.

 Experiencing a prolonged hangover can be caused by a variety of reasons, but can definitely be avoided.
-If you follow these tips and look after your health, hopefully you can avoid the dreaded 48 hour hangover!
+The best advice we can give you is to try and figure out the root cause of your two day hangover.